antoniovs1029/SMH-Probabilities-Experiments/README.md

 ~~~~

 ## Inputs
-+ **Vocabulary Frecuencies Numpy Array** - an numpy array where the i-th element has the frecuency of the word with id #i.
++ **Vocabulary Frecuencies Numpy Array** - a numpy array where the i-th element has the frecuency of the word with id #i.
 For *demo.py*, this array is created from the previously downloaded *nips.vocab* file.
 + **Vocabulary Words List** - a python list where the i-th element has the string of the word with id #i.
 For the *demo.py* this list is created from the *nips.vocab* file.
 + **Topics file** - a file using the mentioned format, where each line is a topic, and each element is a word in the topic.
 After using the  Sampled-Min-Hashing tool, this is the *nips.models* file.